 Medical Billing and Coding Schools in Oregon

 Anthem College – Portland is located in Beaverton, Ore., near Portland, Ore.
-Established in 2004, Anthem College – Portland has been accredited by the Accrediting Bureau of Health Education Schools since 2004 and offers a diploma in medical billing and coding.
+Established in 2004, Anthem College – Portland is accredited by the Accrediting Council of Independent Colleges and Schools (ACICS) and offers a diploma in medical billing and coding.

 Chemeketa Community College is a vocational school that collaborate with state universities to offer co-admission programs.
 They also offer a medical billing and insurance coding certificate program.